bernamaloku/grupparbete-vh/README.md

 A simple weather app that displays the current weather conditions for a specified location.

 ### Features
-Displays current temperature, humidity, and wind speed.
+- Displays current temperature, humidity, and wind speed.
-Allows user to search for current weather conditions by city name.
+- Allows user to search for current weather conditions by city name.
-Allows user to see temperature for 4 cities (Malmo, Stockholm, Gothenburg and Copenhagen).
+- Allows user to see temperature for 4 cities (Malmo, Stockholm, Gothenburg and Copenhagen).

+### Languages used for this project are:

+1. HTML
+2. CSS
+3. Javascript

 ### Getting Started
-Download the app from the App Store or Google Play.
+1. Download the app from the App Store or Google Play.
-Launch the app and allow it to access your location (if prompted).
+2. Launch the app and allow it to access your location (if prompted).
-Search for a location by city name.
+3. Search for a location by city name.
-View current weather conditions for 4 cities (Malmo, Stockholm, Gothenburg and Copenhagen).
+4. View current weather conditions for 4 cities (Malmo, Stockholm, Gothenburg and Copenhagen).

 ### Requirements
-iOS 11.0 or later / Android 4.4 and up.
+- iOS 11.0 or later / Android 4.4 and up.
-Internet connection.
+- Internet connection.

 ### Support
 If you encounter any issues or have any questions, please contact us at support@openweatherapp.com.